 by Jörg Hillebrand and Bernd Schneider

 Every Star Trek production requires a large number of props to act as technical devices of Starfleet or of aliens.
 There are custom prop designs for standard phasers, tricorders or communicators.
 But in most cases there is a need for additional props that either serve a specific purpose in the story or are used as generic futuristic decoration.
 Several of the props that could be seen are actually slightly modified devices of the 20th/21st century.
 In particular, game consoles have been used repeatedly for handheld scanners.

 Space Marines Evac Fighter

 In Picard's Nexus vision, Matthew's Christmas gift is actually a Space Marines EVAC Fighter from the "Aliens" action figure line by Kenner (1992).
 It features firing "Alienator missiles" and a transparent "Alien capture pod" at its aft end.
 Nothing has been done to disguise the toy's true origin or to make it look like a Trek vessel.

 Robotech Invid Shock Trooper

-The Robotech Invid Shock Trooper was turned into a Ferengi pistol in two DS9 episodes and even in ENT: "Acquisition" (though we should expect their technology to progress in 220 years).
+The Robotech Invid Shock Trooper was turned into Quark's pistol in two DS9 episodes and even appeared in ENT: "Acquisition" (though we should expect Ferengi technology to progress in 220 years).
 One shoulder cannon of the toy was made into the barrel, a leg became the handle of the Trek weapon.
 A variant of the prop only uses the cannon, without the disk-shaped handle.

 Tandy Astro Thunder